-Today we are sharing with you our newest favorite dinner – these Paleo and Whole30 easy curry beef bowls!
-It’s become a quick favorite because it’s SO fast and easy to make and extra delicious, too!
+Today we are sharing with you a favorite dinner – this Paleo, Whole30 + Keto easy curry beef bowls recipe!
+It’s an easy favorite for us because it’s SO fast and easy to make and extra delicious, too!
 The ease and speed make it a great weeknight dinner or it’s also a wonderful meal prep recipe.

 Ready In 20 Minutes

 We often strive for 30 minute meals and were real pleased when this one came in WAY under!
-You’ll have these easy curry beef bowls on the table in just 20 minutes!
+You’ll have this easy curry beef recipe on the table in just 20 minutes!
 Seriously, it might be one of the easiest recipes EVER!
 Just make sure your white or cauli rice is ready to go so you’re just assembling your bowls when the beef is done.

 Cauliflower Rice, Rice Or Quinoa

-If you are making these Easy Curry Beef Bowls as a Whole30 meal, make sure you use cauliflower rice rather than rice or quinoa.
+If you are making this easy curry beef bowls recipe as a Whole30 meal, make sure you use cauliflower rice rather than rice or quinoa.
 But…if you can tolerate rice or quinoa, go for it!
-This is a personal decision for everyone and it definitely depends on what your goals are.
+This is a personal decision for everyone, and it definitely depends on what your goals are.
 Yes, rice is a grain and yes plain white rice doesn’t really have much in the way of nutritional content.
 All of that said…if you’re a woman and if you’re like me you might need a little bit of grains in your life to keep things moving – digestion wise.
 I love white rice from time to time, but it does clog things up if I overdo it.
 So, quinoa has become a good option for me.
 Sorry if that is TMI.
 Ok, I’m not sorry – that’s just real life!

-I’m playing with quinoa because not only does my digestion seem to need some grains/carbs, but the health of my adrenals seems to require a little too.
-I’m working with a naturopath locally and definitely recommend it for anyone trying to dive deeper into their health issues and achieve wellness.
+I’ve played with quinoa (and other grains) because not only does my digestion seem to need some grains/carbs, but the health of my adrenals seems to require a little, too.
+I’ve worked with a naturopath locally and definitely recommend it for anyone trying to dive deeper into their health issues and achieve wellness.
 While eating a strict Paleo diet has served me well and was a great launching pad for changing my health story, I’m at a point where I’m willing to play around a little and reintroduce things to figure out what MY PERSONAL perfect diet is.
-It will always be predominantly real food, mainly Paleo – but I’m open to listening to my body and giving it what it needs to feel like my most vibrant self, especially while I’m pregnant and doing my best to nurture my body and the tiny human growing inside.
+It will always be real food and mainly Paleo – but I’m open to listening to my body and giving it what it needs to feel like my most vibrant self, especially while I’m pregnant and doing my best to nurture my body and the tiny human growing inside.

 Some Other Bowls To Try